 A schedule shows for each processor P at any point in time whether it executes some transaction $T \in S_T$ or whether it is idle.
-The makespan of a schedule for a set of transactions S_T is defined as the duration from the start of the schedule until all transactions S_T have committed.
-We say a schedule for transactions S_T is optimal, if its makespan is minimum possible.
+The makespan of a schedule for a set of transactions $S_T$ is defined as the duration from the start of the schedule until all transactions $S_T$ have committed.
+We say a schedule for transactions $S_T$ is optimal, if its makespan is minimum possible.
 We measure the quality of a contention manager in terms of the makespan.
-A contention manager is optimal, if it produces an optimal schedule for every set of transactions S_T .
+A contention manager is optimal, if it produces an optimal schedule for every set of transactions $S_T$ .

-4 Lower Bounds
+4. Lower Bounds

 Before elaborating on the problem complexity of contention management, we introduce some notation related to graph theory and scheduling.
 We show that even coarse approximations are NP-hard to compute.
-Then we a give lower bound of $\Omega(n)$ for the competitive ratio of algorithms Polka, SizeMatters and Greedy, which holds even if resource requirements remain the same over time.
-We also discuss the power of the adversary and, additionally, we show that a system using visible reads has a clear advantage over one with invisible reads.
-In the later case, some conflicts are not necessarily detected, i.e. read-write conflicts.
+We give a lower bound of $\Omega(n)$ for the competitive ratio of algorithms Polka, SizeMatters and Greedy, which holds even if resource requirements remain the same over time.
+We consider both eager and lazy conflict handling.

-4.1 Notation
+4.1.
+Notation